SUNET/python_x509_pkcs11/README.md

 Seamless async signing x509 using PKCS11 device for key storage

 Currently supports
-* Creating a root CA and generating its RSA key in the PKCS11 device
+* Creating roots CA and generating its key in the PKCS11 device.
-* Using the key in the PKCS11 device to sign certificates (or Intermediate CAs)
+* Using the keys in the PKCS11 device to sign certificates or Intermediate CAs.
-* Creating CRLs with the PKCS11 device key
-* Store multiple keys in the PKCS11 device enabling a full PKI infrastructure
+* Creating certificates, CSRs, CRLs, OCSPs  with the PKCS11 device keys enabling a full PKI infrastructure.
 * 'Advanced' handling of fragile persistent PKCS11 sessions, including recreating the session if PKCS11 operation timeout
 * This package is heavily uses python-pkcs11 and asn1crypto.
 * Package is async but python-pkcs11 is unfortunately still sync, probably due to the fragile nature of PKCS11